Optimism in Equality Saturation: Abstract

 \section{Abstract}

-Equality saturation is a technique for program optimization based on non-destructive rewriting and a form of program analysis called e-class analysis.
-The current form of e-class analysis is pessimistic and therefore ineffective at analyzing cyclic programs, such as those in SSA form.
-We propose an abstract interpretation algorithm that can precisely analyze cycles during equality saturation.
+Equality saturation is a program optimization technique based on non-destructive rewriting and a form of abstract interpretation called e-class analysis.
+Existing e-class analyses are pessimistic and therefore typically imprecise when analyzing cyclic programs, such as those in SSA form.
+We show that a straightforward optimistic variant of e-class analysis can result in unsoundness, due to a subtlety in how e-graphs represent programs.
+We propose an abstract interpretation algorithm that circumvents this issue and can optimistically analyze e-graphs during equality saturation.
 This results in a unified algorithm for optimistic analysis and non-destructive rewriting.
-We instantiate this approach on a prototype abstract interpreter for SSA programs using a new semantics of SSA.
-Our prototype can analyze simple example programs more precisely than \texttt{clang} and \texttt{gcc}.
+We implement a prototype abstract interpreter and equality saturation tool for SSA programs.
+Our tool exhibits precision improvements over pure abstract interpretation (without rewriting) and pessimistic e-class analysis on example programs.
+Additionally, its performance is comparable to existing abstract interpretation and e-class analysis techniques.